-Recommend low-cost housing which will meet several criteria as indicated below:
+Recommend low cost housing which will meet several criteria as indicated below:

-- Protect birds from disease exposure and extreme weather conditions by constructing enclosures. - Promote rotation grazing within the enclosure so that birds get sufficient grasses and insects from the pasture. - Permit provision of clean water and feed without contamination from droppings. - Facilitate easy monitoring of health and behavior of the birds. - Provide sound environmental care through proper drainage system and manure collection (deep litter or raised platforms on stilts). - Provide nests for egg laying hens. - Provide separate area/compartment for care and management of hatching and care for chicks and a separate area for sick birds.
+- Protect birds from disease exposure and extreme weather conditions by constructing enclosures. - Promote rotation grazing within the enclosure so that birds get sufficient grasses and insects from the pasture. - Permit provision of clean water and feed without contamination from droppings - Facilitate easy monitoring of health and behavior of the birds - Permit efficient and low-stress daily care: - Provide physical comfort (e.g. variety of surfaces, temperature control) - Provide good ventilation and optimum sunlight - Provide birds with the opportunity to express normal behavior, such as perching, walking, running, jumping, scratching, playing, and interacting with other birds - Provide facilities that are easy to clean and disinfect - Protect from four-legged and flying predators - Provide sound environmental care through proper drainage system and manure collection (deep litter or raised platforms on stilts) - Provide nests for egg laying hens - Provide separate area/compartment for care and management of hatching and care for chicks and a separate area for sick birds